inUtil-info/whin2-contrib/README.md

 ### vCard message:
-If you want to send a contact vCard, the msg.payload schema expected is a JSON object:
+If you want to send a contact vCard, the **msg.payload** schema expected is a `JSON` object that must contain `contacts`, `contacts.displayName` and `contacts.contacts` with an array of data.
+For example:

 ```json
 {